A balcony or a patio can be a great place to grow your favorite herbs for food. Here’s all you need to know on How to Make a Balcony Herb Garden!

 The Best Position

 Most herbs grow best in full sun or partial shade.
-If you have a south, southeast, or south-west facing balcony, you’re in luck!
-If you don’t have a bright balcony, don’t worry, this article will help you how to grow them in the shade.
+If you have a south, southeast, or southwest-facing balcony, you’re in luck!

 Watering

-Although herbs are tolerant of temporary shortages and excess water in the soil, herbs growing in pots are more sensitive to dry and waterlogged soil.
-To save your plants from this, water regularly and choose pots with drainage holes and be mindful of watering–never too frequently and never too late.
+Although herbs tolerate temporary shortages and excess water in the soil.
+Herbs growing in pots are more sensitive to dry and waterlogged soil.
+To save your plants from this, water regularly and choose pots with drainage holes.
+Be mindful of watering–never too frequently and never too late.

 Fertilizing

-The best part about growing herbs is the fact that you don’t have to fertilize them much.
-You can use 5-10-5 or easily available 10-10-10 balanced liquid fertilizer, diluted half to one-quarter to its strength.
-Feeding them once in 2-3 weeks will be more than enough.
+Herbs don’t need to be fertilized much.
+You can use 5-10-5 or easily available 10-10-10 balanced liquid fertilizer.
+Dilute it to half to one-quarter to its strength.
+Feed them once every 2-3 weeks will be more than enough.
 Don’t feed in winter unless you live in a warm climate.

-If you love organic gardening, you can also mix aged compost or well-rotted manure when planting in the potting mix and side-dress it again during the mid-season.
+You can also mix aged compost or well-rotted manure when planting herbs in the potting mix.
+Side-dress it again during the mid-season.

 Pinching and Trimming